Rules consist of at least one Condition and one Outcome.

 Outcomes are the actions that happen when a transaction meets all of the conditions.
 There are two types of outcomes:

 If your category or merchants come from another table which is linked to your transactions table via a relation field, you will be able to select which category / merchant you want to use in the rule.
-For relation tables, only categories and merchants with a value in the “ID” column will be displayed.
-This is so that Finta knows exactly which category / merchant to connect to the transaction.

 If your transactions table uses a category or merchant text column instead, you will be able to enter in a value text.